Greeshma06/Recommender-System/README.md

 # Recommender System using KNN

 This is a project proposal for hybrid recommendation system.
 This recommender system is made with the help of KNN algorithm.

 Rather than using Euclidean distance this project involves Cosine similarity theorem.

+Code soon to be uploaded...